Kenya Revenue Authority: Governance

-The current Chairman of the Board of Directors of the Kenya Revenue Authority is Amb.
-Dr. Francis Muthaura (EGH), (MBS).
-The Commissioner General & Chief Executive Officer as from 1 July 2019, is James Githii Mburu.
+The current Chairperson of the Board of Directors of the Kenya Revenue Authority is Anthony Mwaura.
+The Commissioner General as of 22 August 2023, is Humphrey Wattanga.

 Football club

 The KRA owns a football club called Ushuru F.C., which competes in the Kenyan Premier League.

 Kenya School of Revenue Administration (KESRA-KRA)

 Kenya School of Revenue Administration (KESRA) is the Kenya Revenue Authority’s premier training school specializing in Tax and Customs Administration, Fiscal Policy and Management.
 The School is one of the only four World Customs Organization (WCO) accredited Regional Training Centres (RTCs) in Africa.